code-check/challenge-entity-framework/README.md

 ﻿## Information
 The goal of this challenge is to solve a few basic problems in C# using the EntityFramework.

+Please solve this challenge without using queries in a string format.
+(Use LINQ instead)

+***Note:*** due to compatibility issues it is not possible to use '.Contains' within queries, please cast it to an Array or Enumerable in this case.

 #### Problem 1
 Create a function that counts all users filtered by their Name or Email, use the "CountUsers" function for this.